[WEBINAR] A Recipe for Award-Winning Online Community Engagement with Plan Hillsborough

 Q: One of the general MetroQuest projects slides included one project in Lee County Florida.
 What project was that?

 A: [from Dave] That could have been from one of two projects in Lee County.
-This first one was this one involving growth priorities and scenarios and then this one for the 2040 Transportation Plan.
+This first one was one involving growth priorities and scenarios and then another for the 2040 Transportation Plan.
 Please note that the first one is based on a previous version of MetroQuest so some features have been added or changed and since then.

 Q: Federal funding requires engagement in many efforts.
 Does it need to be for the “big” picture projects only?

 A: [from Dave] While the “big” picture projects seem to get the most attention, online engagement is useful for a wide variety of scales and types of projects beyond these big picture ones.
 I briefly showed the Parks Plan that Hillsborough is currently working on which is very different from the grand Imagine 2040 effort.
 In addition, one of the MetroQuest projects that I did not have time to discuss was the University Drive Corridor plan in Miami which focuses on alternative alignments of a small section of the corridor.
 This morning I reviewed this site that is using MetroQuest to collect input on an Aquatic Center so there are certainly a wide range of planning projects beyond the “big” picture ones where online engagement tools can be helpful.